Speech and Language Tips and Tricks

 ♦ Join In And Play

 It’s really that easy!
-Get down on the floor and and start interacting.
+Get down on the floor and start interacting.

-If you child is playing with a car, grab another car and drive it alongside theirs.
+If your child is playing with a car, grab another car and drive it alongside theirs.

 Depending on the age of your child, you can make fun sounds (e.g. weee, vroom, beep beep, eek, etc) or help build their vocabulary by adding some words such as “up”, “down”, “fast”, “slow”, “stop”.